Kitchen Renovation: From Rainy-Day Gray to Fresh & Fabulous

-If you’ve ever built a home, or spoken with someone who has, you’ve likely heard one of two things: either the experience was absolutely wonderful (albeit a little exhausting), or it was a total nightmare that led to frustration (or worse) and lots of wasted energy.
+If you’ve ever built a new home, or spoken with someone who has, you’ve likely heard one of two things: either the experience was absolutely wonderful (albeit a little exhausting), or it was a total nightmare that led to frustration… and a kitchen renovation.

 Fast forward a few years and the homeowners kept discovering additional items that were improperly installed, as well as subpar quality materials that already need replacing.
 It is no surprise that these clients were disappointed with their purchase.
 I know I would have been too!